watsonmw/fe2-intro/docs/overview.md

 - Clipping fixes for curved surfaces, circles, and complex polygons
 - Cylinder render fixes - e.g. courier engines not rendering correctly at some angles
 - RTG support for Amiga: 256 colours (like PC version)
-- Liberal use of integer divides (unlike any version)

 Here's the same screenshot as above but from the original: